 Students will learn how to approach, analyze and solve complex problems in a structured way.
-Specifically students will learn to: i) View problems through multiple lenses and think across disciplines to clarify and define problems. ii) Extract important information from a complex situation. iii) Develop the ability to model these problems in a quantitative manner using tools in Excel. iv) Learn linear programing optimization techniques for problems with multiple decisions and constraints. v) Find out how to examine assumptions and biases that often distort decisions and understand risk in uncertain decision making environments. vi) Learn how to use decision trees to inform the analysis of situations with uncertainty.
+Specifically students will learn to: i) View problems through multiple lenses and think across disciplines to clarify and define problems. ii) Extract important information from a complex situation. iii) Develop the ability to model these problems in a quantitative manner using tools in Excel. iv) Learn linear programming optimization techniques for problems with multiple decisions and constraints. v) Find out how to examine assumptions and biases that often distort decisions and understand risk in uncertain decision making environments. vi) Learn how to use decision trees to inform the analysis of situations with uncertainty.

 The course will survey a variety of management decision problems arising from finance, marketing, microeconomics, and operations.
 A particular emphasis will be placed on examples involving setting up financial models of discounted cash flows.

 The ability to understand and apply probability concepts and statistical methods is fundamental to management education.
 The concepts covered in this course include probability, simulation, confidence intervals, hypothesis testing, and applied regression modeling.
 This course provides a foundation of basic statistical concepts that are essential for many other courses at SOM.